• Skip to primary navigation

 Chickpea Burgers, the Ultimate Comfort Food

-Easy to pull together and ideal for meal prep, these hearty vegetarian and vegan chickpea veggie burgers are full of wholesome, good for you ingredients.
+Easy to pull together and ideal for meal prep, these hearty vegetarian and vegan chickpea veggie burgers are full of wholesome, feel good ingredients.

 Not the kind you can buy in the store, but the ones you make at home, prepared and frozen ahead of when you need.
 Pull em’ out of the freezer a few hours or the morning before you need them, and wallah!

 Homemade chickpea veggie burgers are the ultimate comfort food.
-With a tangy Bourbon BBQ Sauce, these are perfect for spring and summer BBQs because they’re grillable!
+With a tangy BBQ sauce these are perfect for spring and summer BBQs because they’re grillable!
 Hooray!
-Serve em up with Crispy Oven Fries, your favorite Green Olive and Egg Potato Salad and Brocollini Slaw, toast the buns and dinner is done!
+Serve em up on toasty Sourdough Burger Buns and dinner is done!

 Ingredients for Vegetarian and Vegan Chickpea Burgers

-For this recipe, we’re using chickpeas which are sticky by nature, and are fiber and protein rich.
+For this recipe, we’re using cooked chickpeas (garbanzo beans) which are sticky by nature.
 They make an excellent base for vegetarian and vegan veggie burgers.

 For texture and bulk I include ingredients like cauliflower, rolled oats, and walnuts.
 Then there’s sautéed red onions that add to the mouthwatering flavor profile.